peter88213/nv_xx/docs/help/nv_zim/index.md

 :   Aborts the operation without launching Zim.

-::: hint
-::: title
 Hint
 :::

-If you want to open the project wiki or a wiki page from within *novelibre*, but don\'t see any reaction, please take a look at the taskbar and see whether the *Zim Desktop Wiki* application is already open, but is covered by other open windows, e.g. by *novelibre*.
-In this case, the \"Zim\" window is not automatically lifted to the foreground.
+If you want to open the project wiki or a wiki page from within *novelibre*, but don't see any reaction, please take a look at the taskbar and see whether the *Zim Desktop Wiki* application is already open, but is covered by other open windows, e.g. by *novelibre*.
+In this case, the "Zim" window is not automatically lifted to the foreground.
 :::

 ### Create project wiki

-With **Tools \> Zim Desktop Wiki \> Create project wiki** you can create a new Zim notebook in a subdirectory of the project directory and open it with Zim.
+With **Tools > Zim Desktop Wiki > Create project wiki** you can create a new Zim notebook in a subdirectory of the project directory and open it with Zim.
 The generated project wiki contains pages for the book and for all characters, locations, and items.
 If there is already a Zim notebook in the target directory, this directory is automatically renamed and kept as a backup.

-::: note
-::: title
 Note
 :::